Fall-2021-Stat-340/FinalProject/Proposal.md

 1. What interesting or strong correlations between variables are there?
 2. What kinds of claims can we make from this data?
 How can we confirm them?
+3. What is the largest indicator of economic growth?
+4. What is the largest indicator of economic stabilitiy?
+5. Can we find any intersting groupings using GDP as the distance metric?
+What about other indicators?

 ## Variables